Haris-Fratzakis/trial_project_Intrasoft/README.md

 **Instructions**
 The project was developed in the Jetbrains IntelliJ IDEA IDE.
 I used Spring boot framework and used https://start.spring.io/ to generate the project structure.

 The project was built and run using the IDE.
 The REST endpoints were tested using Postman.
+I am using the default localhost routing of Spring Web.

 There are 5 endpoints
 1) http://localhost:8080/api/beneficiaries/{beneficiaryId}.
 Returns the Beneficiary details in json format or null if no Beneficiary was found.